AhmeddWaleed/Vehicle-Sales/README.md

 1. **Data Cleaning**
    - Removed duplicates and null values.
    - Delete records where most essential columns are blank , Replace blanks with “Unknown” (non-critical fields).
-   - Converted date column to date type , splitting the new date column into date column & hours column.
+   - Converted date column to date type , splitting the new date column into date column & time column.
    -  Standardizing  the make name.

 2. **Exploratory Data Analysis (EDA)**